vaskokj/AwesomeList/ReadMe.md

 - [Tailscale](https://github.com/tailscale/tailscale) - The easiest, most secure way to use WireGuard and 2FA.
 - [Headscale](https://github.com/juanfont/headscale) - Coordination server for tailscale client above.
 - [Hashicorp Boundry](https://www.boundaryproject.io/) - Access any system from anywhere based on user identity.
-- Hashicorp Vault](https://www.vaultproject.io/) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
+- [Hashicorp Vault](https://www.vaultproject.io/) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
+- [Openziti](https://docs.openziti.io/) - OpenZiti is a free and open source project focused on bringing zero trust networking principles directly into any application.
+The project provides all the pieces required to implement a zero trust overlay network and provides all the tools necessary to integrate zero trust into your existing solutions.

 ### Backup Tools
 - [Urbackup](https://www.urbackup.org/) - UrBackup is an easy to setup Open Source client/server backup system, that through a combination of image and file backups accomplishes both data safety and a fast restoration time.